 The Waihe‘e Refuge has both natural and cultural import.
-The refuge is an important historical site for the Hawaiian culture; kings have resided there, battles were fought, and it is an important site in Hawaiian legends.
-Also, an old fishing village, Hawaiian fish ponds and burial sites have been discovered at the Waihe‘e Refuge.
+The refuge is an important historical site for the Hawaiian culture; kings resided there, battles were fought, and it is an important site in Hawaiian legends.
+Hawaiian fish ponds and burial sites have also been discovered at the Waihe‘e Refuge.
 The refuge includes more than 7,000 feet of marine shoreline, 24 acres of coastal wetlands, 103 acres of dunes, and more than eight acres of riparian habitat.
 Six endangered taxa, two endangered plants, and two endangered insects have also been found on the site.
 Many of the important cultural and archeological sites at Waihe‘e Refuge are located in sand dunes that are at or near the water’s edge.
-As sea level rises, the sand dunes could become inundated with salt water or transformed into sandy beaches.
-If sea level rose 10 ft. or more, it has been estimated that 50–60% of the entire 277 acre refuge could be submerged.
+As sea level rises, the sand dunes could become inundated or transformed into sandy beaches.
+If sea level rose 10 ft. or more, it has been estimated that 50–60% of the entire 277-acre refuge could be submerged.
 Unfortunately, there is little that can be done to abate the ocean.
-Sea walls or other protective structures have been ruled out at as a solution because they are not a long-term, viable option.
-A hardened shoreline would alter sediment input to nearby sites, have cascading consequences into the future, and go against the MCLT’s goals to preserve, protect and restore natural landscapes.
-As such, managers have selected to work to restore the Waihe’e Refuge to the state it would have been in 200 years ago in the hopes that restoration will act as a source of resilience.
+Seawalls and other protective structures have been ruled out at as a solution because they are not a long-term, viable option.
+A hardened shoreline would alter sediment input to nearby sites, have cascading consequences into the future, and go against the HILT’s goals to preserve, protect, and restore natural landscapes.
+As such, managers selected to restore the refuge to the state it would have been in 200 years ago in the hopes that restoration will act as a source of resilience.
 The project leads designed a restoration plan to reduce invasives and reintroduce natives while minimizing disturbance to culturally significant areas on the property.

 Outcomes and Conclusions

-It is the MCLT’s hope that the site can help to educate volunteers about the unavoidable impacts of climate change and raise issue awareness.
-On-site volunteers learn about the cultural and natural significance of Waihe’e Refuge and are then introduced to some of the unavoidable impacts climate change will have on the site.
-The volunteers have a chance to witness firsthand the effects climate change will have on important areas; Waihe’e Refuge serves as a living classroom to showcase climate change.
+It is the land trust’s hope that the refuge can help to educate volunteers about the unavoidable impacts of climate change.
+On-site volunteers learn about the cultural and natural significance of Refuge and are then introduced to some of the unavoidable impacts climate change will have on the site.
+The volunteers have a chance to witness firsthand the effects climate change will have on important areas, including this living classroom.
 Volunteers walk away with a new perspective on the impacts of climate change and are also told different things they can do personally to reduce their carbon footprint.